fastlane/docs/docs/actions/unlock_keychain.md

-> Unlocks the given keychain file and adds it to the keychain search list Keychains can be replaced with `add_to_search_list: :replace`
+> Unlocks the given keychain file and adds it to the keychain search list.<br>Keychains can be replaced with `add_to_search_list: :replace`.

 unlock_keychain ||